saketadhav/DotNetEFCore5SamuraiApp/README.md

 get-migration                                      // used to get a list of all the migrations with respective status

-Add-Migrations & Update-database are most commonly used.
+                                                    //Add-Migrations & Update-database are most commonly used.

 add-migration init_migration_1                     //init_migration_1 is name of migration, you can put whatever you want